 ISS: For a successful start at TU Darmstadt

-TU Darmstadt has developed additional r interesting funding opportunities for international students to give them the financial freedom to concentrate fully on their studies.
-With the support of 80 companies, foundations and private individuals, TU Darmstadt was able to award the German Scholarship to almost 400 students this year.
-The German Scholarship promotes outstanding achievement at school and university, encourages social engagement, experiences abroad, internships, and provides particular support in social, family and personal circumstances that may make being a university student difficult.
+TU Darmstadt has developed additional interesting funding opportunities for (inter-)national students to give them the financial freedom to concentrate fully on their studies.
+With the support of 80 companies, foundations and private individuals, TU Darmstadt was able to award the Deutschlandstipendium (German Scholarship) to almost 400 students this year.
+The Deutschlandstipendium promotes outstanding achievement at school and university, encourages social engagement, experiences abroad, internships, and provides particular support in social, family and personal circumstances that may make being a university student difficult.
 In addition to financial support, scholarship holders also have access to a network of potential partners in business and industry.
 This gives them the opportunity to make contacts for their future dream job while still at university.

-Want to find out more about the German scholarship and if you’re eligible?
+Want to find out more about the Deutschlandstipendium and if you’re eligible?
 Find out by having a look at the information on the scholarship and the application process.

 The Students’ Union also supports you